Zaragoza Airport: Statistics

-Access
+Busiest routes

+Ground transport

 Currently, the airport is connected to the city center by a bus line (501), which goes from the Puerta del Carmen square, downtown, to the airport, also stopping at the city's main railway station: Zaragoza-Delicias.
 This train station is an important hub for long-distance trains, AVE high-speed trains and the commuter line of Cercanías Zaragoza, which takes passengers underground through the city and overground in the metropolitan area.
 In February 2023, Zaragoza mayor's office confirmed plans to create a direct bus service "on demand" from June 2023.
 This line will be serviced by electric buses to start and will significantly reduce journey distances and the duration (it will be about 12 or 13 kilometers depending on the direction).
 Schedules of these buses will be coordinated with those of the flights scheduled at the airport.